Do you feel overwhelmed by how much there is to do around the house? Enlist your children with our list of 12 Chores for Kids They Can Do Themselves!

 I do all the laundry in the house.
 The older kids have been taught how to if they need to in an emergency or if they want something washed not on laundry day.
 Yep!
 You heard that we have laundry days: Mondays and Thursdays.

-The Kids are responsible for getting all their laundry down to the laundry room before school; if it doesn’t make it there, it doesn’t get washed!
+The kids are responsible for getting all their laundry down to the laundry room before school; if it doesn’t make it there, it doesn’t get washed!
 After it is washed I will fold it and then they are responsible for taking it and putting it away.
 If the kids are home and I need the laundry moved from the washer to the dryer they will do that as well.

 The kids take turns emptying the kitchen trash as needed.
 Trash day is Friday so on Thursday Chase is responsible for collecting all the trash around the house and taking it outside and then Colby takes the cans to the corner.
 After the trash has come, he brings the cans back up to the house.
+This is another chore for kids that even younger kids can help with.

 Set the Table: